 Principal-Agent Problem and Moral Hazard

-The principle agent problem can also lead to an individual taking excessive risk because the ultimate cost is borne by someone else.
+The principal-agent problem can also lead to an individual taking an excessive risk because the ultimate cost is borne by someone else.
 This is an example of moral hazard.

 For example, an investment banker may gain a bonus for making high profits.
 This encourages the banker to take risky investments.
 If he fails and loses $700m, the losses are absorbed by the bank (or taxpayer) – not by the individual banker.
 This has led to major banking collapses, such as rogue trader Nick Leeson and Barings Bank (1995).

 Agency costs.
 Due to information asymmetries, principals may be unaware of how much a contract has been fulfilled.
 Principals may be reluctant to enter into a contract at all for the fear that they will not know what is going on.
 For example, a landlord may be reluctant to lend if he fears that a tenant may mistreat his property and be unable to know how it is cared for.
 If a mutually beneficial transaction doesn’t occur at all, this would be a significant welfare loss.

 “We define an agency relationship as a contract under which one or more persons (the principal(s)) engage another person (the agent) to perform some service on their behalf which involves delegating some decision making authority to the agent.
 If both parties to the relationship are utility maximisers, there is good reason to believe that the agent will not always act in the best interests of the principal.”

 Theory of the Firm: Managerial Behavior, Agency Costs and Ownership Structure Jensen and Meckling (1976)

 Inefficiency.
 Principal-agent problem enables agents to produce sub-optimal work.
 For example, managers may be profit-satisfiers – leading to higher costs and less profit.

 Cost of monitoring/incentives.
 To try and overcome the principal-agent problem, the principal will have to spend money on monitoring and providing incentives for workers.